Oh heeeey there, buttercup! What’s up?

 Once people sign up for your event, on the day of the webinar they will watch it on a "live page," something that looks like this:

 Just like my other pages, I use Leadpages for my live event pages too!
 (And once again, it's really easy because they have pre-made templates that are all ready to go!)
-And in order to get the live video on the page, I embed a Google Hangouts on Air video onto the page.
-(Psssst, Google Hangouts on Air is totally free!)
+And in order to get the live video on the page, I embed a Google Hangouts on Air (which is now called Youtube Live) video onto the page.
+And yes, Youtube Live is totally free!
 The live page doesn't need to be ready until shortly beforehand, so I usually get everything created and set up a day or two before the event.

 Not feel'in Leadpages?
 Other ways and places that you can create your pages include:

 - Your own Wordpress or Squarespace site.
 Yep, you can get crafty and create separate pages on your website to use as a registration page, thank you page and live page!
-To create your live page on your site, you could create a password protected page on your site and then embed a Google Hangouts on Air into it- this would be a totally FREE version of setting up your first webinar!
+To create your live page on your site, you could create a password protected page on your site and then embed a Youtube Live video into it- this would be a totally FREE version of setting up your first webinar!

 If you'd like to add a chat box to your live webinar page (for free!) then you can use Chatango, it's what I currently use and I really dig it.
 (Plus it's super fun to see people interacting with each other and asking questions!)